What is a HOSC?

 At last we have moved on from a three-letter acronym, to one with four letters!
 So, what is an HOSC?
-If you haven’t come across this before, it’s the Health Overview and Scrutiny Committee.
+If you haven’t come across this before, it’s a Health Overview and Scrutiny Committee.

 Physically, it resembles a House of Commons Select Committee in as much as the councillors sit behind a horseshoe desk with those giving evidence before them.
 Some of the councillors will have had a role in healthcare in their 'other life' but many are less well informed.

 The HOSC is a public meeting but more importantly, the press will also be there and will report the proceedings and often interview those giving evidence outside the chamber once the scrutiny has completed.

-The senior manager will provide the councillors with an information pack based on previous HOSC meetings and will approach the commissioners, LDC, Healthwatch and LDN chairs for reports and request attendance from representatives of those organisations to give evidence.
+The senior manager will provide the councillors with an information pack based on previous HOSC meetings and will approach the commissioners, Local Dental Committee (LDC), Healthwatch, and Local Dental Network (LDN) chairs for reports and request attendance from representatives of those organisations to give evidence.
 They will also provide the councillors with some direction over the Key Lines of Enquiry they might want to take.

-The importance of HOSC is that it is an opportunity for the County Council to ask some searching questions of the commissioners in public and not allow them to wriggle out of subjects they would rather avoid.
+The importance of HOSC is that it is an opportunity for a County Council to ask some searching questions of the commissioners in public and not allow them to wriggle out of subjects they would rather avoid.
 It is also an opportunity for LDCs to submit a report as part of the bundle of papers for the councillors which can hold the commissioners to account.

-I gave evidence in 2007 over the introduction of the new contract, in 2010 over problems of child oral health which was revisited by HOSC a year later, in 2013 over NHS access problems in the whole county, in 2018 over access problems for RAF service personnel in North West Norfolk and a return in 2019 to address questions and actions raised by last year's Committee meeting.
+I gave evidence in 2007 over the introduction of the new dental contract, in 2010 over problems of child oral health which was revisited by HOSC a year later, in 2013 over NHS access problems in the whole county, in 2018 over access problems for RAF service personnel in North West Norfolk and a return in 2019 to address questions and actions raised by last year's Committee meeting.

 HOSC demanded to know why the commissioners weren't considering this.
 This resulted not just in silence and red faces from the commissioners, but now there is an effort to commission these services so they can report back in a positive way to the HOSC.